 which might adversely compromise the Charity’s legitimate processing of personal data covered by the UK-GDPR.

-Personal data will never be transmitted electronically (eg: by e-mail) unless securely encrypted.
+Personal data will never be transmitted electronically (e.g.: by e-mail) unless securely encrypted.

 Data Processing Equipment

 The scale and nature of the personal data held by the Charity is not sufficient to justify the Charity purchasing dedicated computers for the processing of personal data.